 Premixed Baby Formula:

 Many parents like to mix up baby formula ahead of time and use a bottle warmer to make life easier, but it’s generally not recommended with baby formula.
 It’s easier and safer to get water warmer or formula maker (find out pros and cons of it here).

 Your baby’s bottle is good for 1 hour after you have given it to them.
-Do NOT store your formula after your baby already tasted some because baby’s mouth already introduced some bacteria into the formula liquid and making it spoil quicker.
+Do NOT store your formula after your baby already tasted some because the baby’s mouth already introduced some bacteria into the formula liquid and making it spoil more quickly.

 How Does Expired Formula Look Like?

 Expiry date and methods mentioned above don’t apply to toddler powder milk – for example, this one.
-Shelf life of powdered milk is much longer than baby formula.
+The shelf life of powdered milk is much longer than baby formula.

-Most manufacturers recommend using powdered milk (also known as dried milk) within 18 months to keep things safe, but in reality according to the USDA, powdered milk can be stored indefinitely up to around 2-10 years.
+Most manufacturers recommend using powdered milk (also known as dried milk) within 18 months to keep things safe, but in reality, according to the USDA, powdered milk can be stored indefinitely for up to around 2-10 years.